probsys/fast-loaded-dice-roller/README.md

     $ make all

-This command creates two artifacts in the `build/` directory:
+This command creates several artifacts in the `build/` directory:

-1. `build/bin/fldr`: A C binary providing a command-line interface to FLDR.
+1. `build/lib/fldr`: A Python package that implements FLDR.

-2. `build/lib/fldr`: A Python package implementing FLDR.
+2. `build/lib/libfldr.a`: A static C library for C programs use FLDR.

+3. `build/include`: Contains header files for C programs that use FLDR.

+4. `build/bin`: Contains executables for a command line interface to FLDR.

 ## Usage (Python Library)